bbauska/W3Cx-3of5/README.md

 Depending on this time, we can compute the distances that must be achieved by each object on the screen in order to move at a constant speed (for a human eye), independently of the CPU or GPU of the computer or mobile device that is running the game.

-The timeStamp parameter of the animationLoop function (*line 1* in the above code) is useful for exactly that: it gives a high resolution time.
+The timeStamp parameter of the animationLoop function (<i>line 1</i> in the above code) is useful for exactly that: it gives a high resolution time.
 By measuring deltas between two consecutive calls of the animationLoop, we will know exactly, with a sub-millisecond accuracy, the elapsed time between two frames.

 Using time-based animation, and more generally, using the canvas element for writing HTML5 games, is part of the W3Cx HTML5 Apps and Games course.